Margot at the Wedding: Plot

-Margot is a successful writer with a controlling, mean-spirited personality; it is suggested that she has borderline personality disorder.
+Margot is a successful writer with emotional problems; it is suggested that she has borderline personality disorder.
 She brings her 11-year-old son Claude to spend a weekend visiting her sister Pauline on the eve of the latter's wedding to Malcolm at their home on Long Island, New York.

-Margot disapproves of Pauline's choice of fiancé: Malcolm is an unsuccessful, emotionally unstable musician whom Margot considers "completely unattractive."
+Margot disapproves of Pauline's choice of fiancé: Malcolm is an unsuccessful, unstable musician whom Margot considers "completely unattractive."
 While in town for the wedding, Margot also plans to be interviewed in public in a local bookstore by Dick Koosman, a successful author with whom she is collaborating on a screenplay.
 Dick's teenage daughter Maisy also visits the house.

 Margot and Pauline have an uneasy relationship.
 Margot disapproves of Pauline's life choices—besides marrying Malcolm, she is pregnant, a fact she has not shared with Malcolm or her pre-teen daughter Ingrid.
 Pauline, meanwhile, resents Margot for writing and publishing thinly disguised stories about her life and blames her for the break-up of Pauline's first marriage.
 She is also incensed when Margot shares secrets told to her in confidence, including that of her pregnancy.
 Rather than confront each other, Pauline and Margot take out their frustrations on Malcolm and Claude, respectively.
-It becomes increasingly clear that, despite her disapproval of Pauline's choices, Margot holds Pauline in high regard, while Pauline is largely indifferent toward her.

 Tensions come to a head twice.
 Firstly, Margot's interview goes disastrously wrong when Dick's questions become personal.
 Then, when Pauline interrogates Malcolm about emails he received from one of her 20-year-old students, he admits he kissed Maisy.
 Returning to the house, Pauline finds Maisy inside.
 Although she says nothing, it is obvious to Maisy that Pauline knows the truth.
 When Maisy forestalls exposure by telling her arriving father, he chases and beats Malcolm.

 Margot urges Pauline to cancel the wedding, and the two sisters get into a heated argument, unleashing years of resentment.
 Following a climactic moment, the women leave with their children, leaving Malcolm behind.
 Coming to believe that she has made a mess of her own family life, Margot wants to put Claude on a bus to Vermont to live with his father; she asks Pauline to accompany him, but Pauline rejects her plan.

 The next day, Pauline calls Malcolm, intent on breaking up with him, at Margot's insistence; but, when he begs for forgiveness, she gives in and takes him back.
 Pauline does not admit this to Margot, but it is obvious to her.
 Margot's and Pauline's other sister, and their elderly mother, turn up unexpectedly, but Margot ignores her family and rushes Claude to the bus stop.

 Claude begs his mother to accompany him to Vermont, but she says no. As the bus pulls away, Margot has a change of heart and chases after it, forcing the driver to stop, and climbing aboard.